 - Coastline: Length of Mediterranean Sea Coast 120.5 miles

 - Length of Red Sea Coast: About 7.456 miles

 Population Figures (2017)

 According to the Central Bureau of Statistics, the population of Israel numbers about 8.7 million inhabitants.

 Other figures of note: There are approximately 400,000 Israelis living in 132 settlements in the West Bank.

 The three most practiced faiths in Israel are Judaism, Islam and Christianity.

-Israel contains holy sites to practitioners of each of these religions.
-Indeed, places such as the River Jordan and the City of Nazareth are holy to Christians and Jews and Muslims share a reverence for the Cave of the Patriarchs in Hebron.
-The City of Jerusalem, houses holy sites for each of these religions: the Dome of the Rock and Al-Aqsa Mosque for Muslims, the Western Wall (the remnant of the Second Temple) for Jews and, for Christians ,the Church of the Holy Sepulcher.
+Israel contains sites holy to practitioners of each of these religions.
+The City of Jerusalem, houses holy sites for each of these religions: the Dome of the Rock and Al-Aqsa Mosque for Muslims, the Western Wall (the remnant of the Second Temple) for Jews and, for Christians, the Church of the Holy Sepulchre.
 The Baha’i World Center, the spiritual and administrative center of the Baha’i faith is located in the city of Haifa.

 Other Assorted Facts About Israel